stoermelder/vcvrack-packone/docs/transit/Transit.md

 - **Randomize radius** — randomize the _Radius_ slider of each snapshot point.
 - **Number of snapshots** — select 1..8 active snapshot points.
 - **Snapshot-set CV mode** — select _Off_, _Trigger forward_, _0..10V_ or _C4_ for the snapshot-set CV input.
+- **Lock pad** — toggle a lock that prevents accidental edits: while locked, snapshot points and the _Mix_ point cannot be dragged to a new position, and snapshot buttons dragged from TRANSIT (or a +T expander) onto the pad no longer rebind.
+Dropping is still allowed to highlight a target (so the user can see where a drop would have landed), but the binding is rejected.
+The right-click _Bind snapshot_ and _Unbind snapshot_ entries on snapshot points are also disabled.

 ### Tips